 Tutors begin by working 4-5 hours per week at the Writing Center.
 Once hired, tutors receive pay their first semester (as they take WRT 306) and are paid for both observation hours (before they tutor) and their tutoring hours.
 Tutors begin observing a few weeks into the semester and begin working with their own clients roughly 5 weeks into the semester.
 Tutors earn minimum wage, which is currently $15/hour and report hours on SOLAR each week.
 After their first semester, tutors are permitted to work additional hours, but most tutors work between 5 and 7 hours per week.
 The only exception to this is the Assistant Director, who works 10-12 hours per week.
 This is a leadership position which involves mentoring new tutors and managing the email and client reports associated with daily operation of the center.

 How do students make appointments at the Writing Center?

 If you haven’t used the Writing Center or seen our website, you can click here to get a sense of the process.
 Students create an account with our scheduling software (WC Online) and can access the full schedule of available tutors and appointments online.
-We’re currently open from 11am-6pm on Monday-Thursday and 11am-3pm on Friday.
+Though the schedule changes each semester, we’re typically open from 11am-6pm on Monday-Thursday and 11am-3pm on Friday.
 During an average week we have roughly 120 appointments.
 Early in the semester all of our appointments are scheduled (students must make appointments online) but typically around mid-semester we assign “walk-in” tutors to help manage student demand.
 The Writing Center offers online appointments and after their first semester of face-to-face tutoring, tutors are expected to manage appointments that are face-to-face or online.